1979 NHL expansion: Merger talks

 Campbell retired in 1977, and his successor, John Ziegler, was more open to unification.
 Under Ziegler's presidency, interleague exhibition games became more common, eventually involving every NHL team except for Los Angeles, Buffalo, Toronto, and Montreal.
 Merger negotiations also intensified and continued to be conducted more openly.
 The American teams in question were far less hostile to the idea of a merger than their Canadian counterparts.
 There were a number of reasons for this, but probably the most compelling was the Montreal Canadiens' dominance of the NHL during the years of the WHA's existence.
 The Canadiens had won five Stanley Cup championships during this time, including four in a row from 1976 through 1979.
 The 1976–77 Canadiens in particular are also widely considered to be the most dominant team in NHL history.
 Montreal owed this success in large part to its ability to better resist the WHA's efforts to lure away its players, a notable exception being J.C.
 Tremblay, who left the Canadiens to play for the WHA's nearby rivals, the Quebec Nordiques.
-While this may have been in part because Canadian Hockey Night in Canada television revenues were mostly distributed among the three Canadian teams instead of across the league, an additional factor was that star Québécois players were long accustomed to playing in their home province, and even with the draft in effect, these players (in particular, Guy Lafleur) successfully leveraged the threat of signing with the Nordiques to ensure the Canadiens were able to acquire their NHL rights instead.
+While this may have been in part because Canadian Hockey Night in Canada television revenues were mostly distributed among the three Canadian teams instead of across the league, an additional factor was that star Quebecer players were long accustomed to playing in their home province, and even with the draft in effect, these players (in particular, Guy Lafleur) successfully leveraged the threat of signing with the Nordiques to ensure the Canadiens were able to acquire their NHL rights instead.
 Hence, adding Canadian teams and in particular either absorbing or eliminating the Nordiques outright had the potential of blunting that advantage.
 Also, both NHL and WHA owners realized that the Canadian markets were a vital economic base, both to the WHA and any future rival league that might take its place.
 Absorbing the Canadian markets would therefore preclude the possibility of the NHL having to fight off another rival league.

 American support for a merger, however, was based on the assumption that all existing NHL teams would share the expansion fees equally; this did not go over well with the league's Canadian owners by comparison.
 The objection was not without precedent; in 1970, Montreal and Toronto had only agreed to support Vancouver's addition to the NHL after they were paid indemnities for the inclusion of the Canucks in the Hockey Night in Canada television deal.
 Although the three Canadian teams could not block any agreement on their own, the fact that any deal needed three-quarters support among the NHL owners meant that the Canadian teams only needed two American clubs to side with them in order to block any agreement in mind.